 Paint and Finish

-It is recommended that anything that scratches away your paint to he bare steel will require you to touch up / paint over any exposed steel areas to prevent rusting and weakening your steel gates or railings and ensure their increased longevity.
+It is recommended that anything that scratches away your paint to the bare steel will require you to touch up / paint over any exposed steel areas to prevent rusting and weakening your steel gates or railings and ensure their increased longevity.

 Consider the location and purpose of the railings and how any colour may effect how it looks at its location and within its enviornment compared to the colour and style of your building and or walls and surrounding areas and structures.
 RAL colours show slightly different on steel railings and gates that the same colour will look on stone or wood or other materials.

 if you maintain your gates and railings and keep an eye on them and touch up over time any exposed areas then you should expect your railings and gates to last a long time.
 An exact time cannot be provided for the logevity of your painted steel structures.
 Such paint manufacturers will not guarantee how long their paint will protect your structure, however they provide specially designed paints for steel and other factors determine the length of time your railings will last in the secure and attractive manner they were originally installed, such as locations exposure to weather, the extremity of weather over time and your attention and occassional maintenance of your gates/railings.

 For paint direct to steel where there is no galvanising protection we provide Epoxy primer and an Epoxy top coat, Epoxy is oil based and does not breath as much as normal Accrylic paints and so Epoxy means less Oxygen to the steel and therefore less corrossion.
 Our speicialist painter tells us that an Epoxy + Epoxy paint direct to steel should be good for 6 to 8 years.